-Severe weather shelters in this building include, but are not limited to: In the restroom of each floor (due to windows in stairwells.
-When weather conditions appear to be safe residents may move to the basement.
+• Severe weather shelters in this building include, but are not limited to: Hallways and stairwells

 Please note: Building occupants should return to their regular work areas once the expiration time on the weather warning has passed.

 6. The procedures for accounting for building occupants during an emergency include: